tjobarow/pymsgraph-mail/README.md

-# pymsgraph-mail
+# pymsgraph_mail

-A lightweight (requiring only one external dependency - ```requests``` to run) python wrapper over the [user: sendMail](https://learn.microsoft.com/en-us/graph/api/user-sendmail?view=graph-rest-1.0&tabs=http) API endpoint, allowing you to easily integrate mail functionality into any Python workflow.
-Supports including file attachments, CC recipients, and BCC recipients.
+A lightweight (requiring only one external dependency - ```requests``` to run) python wrapper over the [user: sendMail](https://learn.microsoft.com/en-us/graph/api/user-sendmail?view=graph-rest-1.0&tabs=http) MSGraph API endpoint, allowing you to easily integrate mail functionality into any Python workflow.
+Supports including file attachments, mail importance, CC recipients, and BCC recipients, among other features.

 _Note: While the wrapper does only require ```requests``` to run, you do need to have ```build``` and ```wheel``` installed to build the package from source._